dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 * PresentDayAlleleFrequency - Frequency of the derived allele in the present.
 If you want to analyze the simulations generated on step 1 make sure that this number is equal to the division of  (NumberOfHaplotypesWithTheDerivedAllele from step 1) / ( PresentDayChromosomes from step 2 ).

 * Replicates - Number of allele frequency trajectories simulated under the importance sampling framework.

-* PresentDayChromosomes - Number of chromosomes in the present.
-This should match what you simulated on step 1, and should be equal to the population size in the present in numbers of chromosomes.

 * Identifier - A number to give to the script.
 Can be changed in case the user wants to run the same parameter many times and get a different output with a different identifier every time.
 Also a random seed.